acastano/twitterstream/README.md

 ### Spacing ###

-* One line between any line of code (Not on variables definitions)
 * Method braces always open in the same line
 * Use one space separation between any operators for clarity